opral/monorepo/packages/paraglide/paraglide-js-adapter-next/README.md

 ### With NextJS Pages Router

 The Pages router already comes with i18n support out of the box.
-You can read more about it [here](https://nextjs.org/docs/advanced-features/i18n-routing).
-Thanks to this, Paraglide doesn't need to provide it's own routing, all it needs to do is react to the language state.
+You can read more about it in the[NextJS Pages router documentation](https://nextjs.org/docs/advanced-features/i18n-routing).
+Thanks to this, Paraglide doesn't need to provide it's own routing.
+All the Adapter does in the Pages router is react to the language change.

-To set up basic i18n routing in NextJS add an `i18n` object to your `next.config.js` file.
+To set up i18n routing in NextJS add an `i18n` object to your `next.config.js` file.
 In it you should specify the locales you want to support and the default locale.
 Make sure these match the ones in your `project.inlang/settings.json` file.

 ```js
 module.exports = {